 Cost Savings – Electronic processes save time and money for your company and the State of Connecticut as a whole.

 Environmental Benefits – By submitting your application on-line, you are saving paper, which helps to preserve our valuable natural resources.

 Are there separate applications for initial Certification and Recertification as there have been in the past?

 Answer: No, there is only one application for both types of certification.
 The on-line application will save your company information from year to year, and will automatically keep track of your certification history as well as required documentation for the current certification.
-The paper version of the on-line application will instruct you to leave designated areas blank if the company is applying for recertification.

 Will my company information be saved for the next time I am applying for recertification?